marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 ***

+{% include block-video-2.html vimeo-id="318402556" %}

 In February, the release of the new **brand film,** shot on location in a number of international cities, highlighted our brand, our vision and our values.
 It was a stunning feat of our in-house video team, well received on social media and elsewhere.

-Watch the brand film [here](https://www.wundermobility.com/blog/wunder-mobility-brand-film).

 ***